scott-820/DiscWeather/README.md

     * json
     * matplotlib
     * dateutil
-* Have the files "DiscWeather.py", "dwConfig.py" and "favorites.txt" in the same directory
+* Have the files "DiscWeather.py", "dwConfig.py" and "favorites.txt" in the same directory.

 ## Usage